Tradeweb Markets (TW)

 Given the company has more cash than debt, leverage is not an issue here.

-11. Key Takeaways from Tradeweb Markets’s Q3 Results
+11. Key Takeaways from Tradeweb Markets’s Q4 Results

-It was good to see Tradeweb Markets beat analysts’ EPS expectations this quarter.
+It was encouraging to see Tradeweb Markets beat analysts’ EBITDA expectations this quarter.
 We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock traded up 1.5% to $107 immediately after reporting.
+On the other hand, its EPS missed and its transaction volumes was in line with Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock remained flat at $109.54 immediately after reporting.

 12. Is Now The Time To Buy Tradeweb Markets?

-There is a lot to like about Tradeweb Markets.
+There are multiple reasons why we think Tradeweb Markets is an amazing business.
 For starters, its revenue growth was impressive over the last five years.
 On top of that, its transaction volume growth was exceptional over the last five years, and its expanding pre-tax profit margin shows the business has become more efficient.

-Tradeweb Markets’s P/E ratio based on the next 12 months is 28.7x.
-Some good news is baked into the stock given its multiple, but we’ll happily own what we believe is one of the best businesses in our coverage.
+Tradeweb Markets’s P/E ratio based on the next 12 months is 25.5x.
+This multiple isn’t necessarily cheap, but we’ll happily own Tradeweb Markets as its fundamentals shine bright.
 We’re in the camp that investments like this should be held for at least three to five years to negate the short-term price volatility that can come with relatively high valuations.